Navigating Volatility with Supply Chain Network Optimization

 What Is Supply Chain Network Optimization?

 On an elementary level, supply chain optimization is imagining various circumstances and catastrophes that could arise at different points of your supply chain.
-Network optimization employs a combination of extensive data and sophisticated analytics that provide an end-to-end, quantitative snapshot of a company's supply chain.
+Network optimization employs a combination of extensive data and sophisticated supply chain analytics that provide an end-to-end, quantitative snapshot of a company's supply chain.
 Simply told, it is a network imitation model that allows managers to analyze "what-if" scenarios for the supply chain.

 What are the Benefits of Supply Chain Network Optimization?

-There is a crucial difference between planning and design.
+There is a crucial difference between supply chain planning and supply chain design.
 Planning deals with the day-to-day logistics, such as transportation, warehousing and packaging.
 Planning and execution systems automate, streamline and optimize the existing operations of an organization.
 On the other hand, “design” requires more big-picture thinking.
 Network design establishes the operations that the logistics run on.
 While planning is responsible for running an effective business, design determines how a business should run.

 As I mentioned before, many modern supply chains were established based on short-term goals, which means that they were not made considering long-term effects and impact.
 In other words, supply chain managers have historically allowed logistics to determine the maturation of their supply chain when network design-thinking reaps longer-term benefits.